 Upon high school Graduation one of my college decisions included whether or not the school had a music program.
 Throughout my four years of college I performed the bass clarinet with the school's woodwind ensemble under the leadership of a professor from a nearby university.

 Since then I take up the clarinet and play on my own and volunteer my services to play with others.
 I know from experience, just how private lessons are very rewarding.

 A graduate of Hamilton College, I long ago benefited from the individual instruction of a private English Language Tutor who tremendously raised up my grades.
 A former employee of Borders Books where I was awarded their top Mid-Atlantic Salesman in 2003, I am currently a substitute in the Fairfax County Public School System with the aim of becoming a full time teacher.

-While exposed to foreign languages as a student at Ridgefield High School in Connecticut, (I took French for five years: cinque annees dans l'ecole secondaire), I have been a middle/high school substitute in the increasingly multiculturally diverse Fairfax County, Virginia Public School System over the past three years.
+While exposed to foreign languages as a student at Ridgefield High School in Connecticut, (I took French for five years: cinque annees dans l'ecole secondaire), I have been a middle/high school substitute in the increasingly multiculturally diverse Fairfax County, Virginia Public School System over the past seven years.
 This has included teaching numerous classes in ESL(also Special Education) and French, German and Spanish Classes.
 Thus, continuing ESL classes will continue to be critical in teaching non-native speakers current events as it relates to my eventual goal in being a Certified World Social Studies teacher.

 This ESL/Social Studies link has not only been useful in school but also teaching ESL in my local Anglican Falls Church in Falls Church, VA.
 Our quickly growing parish has nearly twenty students from Cambodia (Khnmer), India(Hindi), Morocco (Arabic) and Ethiopia (Amharic) who all have a desire to learn and write proper English.